How can I volunteer to work with ESD?

 Question: Will I get fed while I’m at Burning Man?
 Do you provide my water?

-Answer: You do get meals while you are working, but you are responsible for your own food, water, and other refreshments during the rest of your time on playa.
+Answer: You do get meals and liquid refreshments while you are working, but you are responsible for your own food and water during the rest of your time on playa.
 If you are interested in participating in one of our ESD Camps, you may have access to a paid food plan if one is available in the camp you choose.

 Question: Will you provide a place for me to sleep?

 Answer: No. You will need to bring your own tent, RV, dome, or whatever to sleep in.
-We do offer a quiet, air-conditioned space for our crews to rest in after a shift.
-These are available on a first come, first served basis.
+We do offer quiet, air-conditioned spaces at most ESD medical stations for our crews to rest in before or after a shift.

 Question: Do you provide transport to and from Burning Man?

-Answer: No. If you want to come to Burning Man, you will need to find your own way up the gorgeous highway to our fair city.
+Answer: Nope again.
+If you want to come to Burning Man, you will need to find your own way up the gorgeous 447 highway to our fair city.

 Question: What is the general application process for ESD?